tarql/tarql.github.io/examples.md

 * the first column in the CSV is an identifier of the row, that can be used in the URI
 * the first column doesn't contain a column name, so name `?a` is assigned by default
 * `?a` is converted into an integer
-* the second column is a date, so can be converted into `dateTime` datatype
+* the second column is a date, so can be converted into `xsd:date` datatype
 * last three columns are money amounts that can be converted into the corresponding currency, USD for this case

 #### Result